translation/laravel/README.md

 ];
 ```

+ 4. Add the API key (TRANSLATIONIO_KEY) in your `.env` file.

- 4. Initialize your project and push existing translations to Translation.io with:
+ 5. Initialize your project and push existing translations to Translation.io with:

 ```bash
 $ php artisan translation:init